Too Allergic

 Hi, my name is Elise, and I am a jeweler.

-After getting a lot of queries about sterling silver, about its sensitization, properties, differences between silver and all of that, I felt too tired of answering these questions on day to day basis.
+After receiving numerous queries about sterling silver—its sensitization, properties, and the differences between silver and other metals—I became too tired of answering these questions on a day-to-day basis.

-Then happily hand it up to anyone that dares walk into my jewelry store and make them read every single one of the words before deciding whether they still wanted a piece of sterling jewelry was what he/she wanted.
+Then happily hand it out to anyone who dares walk into my jewelry store and make them read every single one of the words before deciding whether they still wanted a piece of sterling jewelry was what he/she wanted.

 So here goes!